Planning Methodology and Assumptions

 Multiple Outage Review and Analysis

-Category E contingencies
+Category E Outages

-ATC generally investigates three types of system stability: steady state voltage stability, dynamic voltage stability, and dynamic angular (e.g. generator) stability.
+ATC generally investigates three types of system stability: steady state voltage stability, dynamic voltage stability and dynamic angular (e.g. generator) stability.

 The specific system performance criteria that are used to assess the transmission system for each type of system stability are given in the ATC Transmission System Planning Criteria.

-The steady state voltage stability analysis (e.g. P-V Curve simulation) is performed on a specific area of the ATC system when steady state analysis indicates areas of very low voltage or potential voltage collapse (non-convergent simulations) for NERC TPL-001-4 reliability standard contingencies in the near- or long-term planning horizons.
+The steady state voltage stability analysis (e.g. P-V Curve simulation) is performed on a specific area of the ATC system when general steady state analysis indicates areas of very low voltage or potential voltage collapse (non-convergent simulations) for NERC TPL-001-4 reliability standard contingencies in the near or long term planning horizons.
 Additionally, each dynamic study performed by ATC screens for voltage stability issues through the application of the ATC voltage recovery criteria described in the ATC Transmission System Planning Criteria.
 If general steady state or dynamic analyses identifies areas of weakness indicative of voltage instability, further examination of system characteristics and, possibly, more detailed analysis will be performed.

 Dynamic voltage stability analysis is assessed for any new or revised generation interconnection facilities before they are placed in service.

-When dynamic analysis is performed, very large loads may be modeled with specific dynamic models and the remaining loads are modeled using lumped dynamic load models that depend on the percentage of industrial, commercial, and residential load at each distribution load interconnection point.
+When dynamic analysis is performed, very large loads may be modeled with specific dynamic models and the remaining loads are modeled with using lumped dynamic load models that depend on the percentage of industrial, commercial, and residential load at each distribution load interconnection point.

-- Requests are made for the latest financial, environmental, demographics, asset renewal, and economics information from other ATC departments.
+- Requests are made for the latest financial, environmental, demographics, asset renewal and economics information from other ATC departments.

-- Drafts of text, figures, and tables are compiled for peer review.
+- Drafts of text, figures and tables are compiled for peer review.

 - A summary presentation of Assessment information is reviewed and approved by ATC management.